 Launched in 2008, The Bulldog Investment Fund is a student-managed fund, taught as a course in the Brock School of Business at Samford University.
 This course teaches students how to take and defend a position.
 Student managers must be able to give a succinct thesis for purchasing a stock and be prepared to answer nearly any question other student managers will rightfully ask.
-With final, binding decisions for investment trades resting in the hands of students — the hallmark of student ownership — this is truly a unique learning experience.
+With final, binding decisions for investments and trades resting in the hands of students — the hallmark of student ownership — this is truly a unique learning experience.

 Students (undergraduate and graduate) are accepted by application and interview to have the opportunity to learn the science and art of investment management.
 The resulting team confronts real market issues, discovers and analyzes real stocks, and invests real dollars.
 As fund managers, they make regular presentations to the members of the Investment Committee of the Samford University Board of Trustees.
-Shortly after the inception of the Fund, the Board was so impressed with it's ranking — among the nation’s top three percent of student-managed funds — that Samford’s Trustees voted to increase the investment pool to more than $1 million.
-The Fund is now worth upwards of $1.5 million and holds around 20 positions.
+Shortly after the inception of the Fund, the Board was so impressed with its ranking — among the nation’s top three percent of student-managed funds — that Samford’s Trustees voted to increase the investment pool to more than $1 million.
+The Fund is now worth upwards of $1.9 million and holds around 20 positions.